 One day, when trying to figure out how to use up some Bosc pears that were getting ripe, I recalled an hors d’oeuvres I enjoyed years ago that was comprised of tortilla, brie cheese, and pear.
 Yum!
 I instantly craved it, but how to make it vegan?
 I then remembered a recipe from The Dirty Hippie & The Bohemian Girl — Buffalo Faux Chicken Pinwheels — that use crescent rolls and faux cheese.
-I combined the two concepts, along with a dash of my own ingenuity, to create this recipe.
+I combined the two concepts, along with a dash of my own ingenuity (which I’m impressed I have!), to create this recipe.

 - 1 Tbs. lemon juice

 - dash of sea salt

 - 4 slices of Creamy Original Chao Cheese slices

 - 2 to 4 Tbs of Earth Balance